r4victor/tenthousandmeters/content/blog/python_bts_06.md

 };
 ```

-All slots of a statically defined type are specified explicitly.
+The slots of a statically defined type are specified explicitly.
 We can easily see how the `float` type implements `nb_add` by looking at the number slots:

 ```C
 static PyNumberMethods float_as_number = {